newacronym/A-simple-GPT/README.md

 NOTE:
 It's a decoder-only model <br/>
-It only has self-attention and not cross attention
+It only has self-attention and not cross-attention